Takshan/Single_cell/README.md

 ![image alt  ><](figures/heatmap_top_10_gene.png)

-Sample wise diiference in the expression of genese was also identified as shown in the figure.
+Sample wise difference in the expression of genese was also identified as shown in the figure.

 ![image alt  ><](figures/rank_genes_groups_type_DE_DENV.png)